-The resource record type to query.
+The -t option sets the query type to type.
 It can be any valid query type which is supported in BIND 9.
-The default query type is "A", unless the -x option is supplied to indicate a reverse lookup.
-A zone transfer can be requested by specifying a type of AXFR.
-When an incremental zone transfer (IXFR) is required, set the t{ype} to ixfr=N. The incremental zone transfer will contain the changes made to the zone since the serial number in the zone's SOA record was N.
+The default query type is "A", unless the -x option is supplied to indicate a reverse lookup with the "PTR" query type.